Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow-nodes/swagger_flow-node.md

 ...
 ```

-The flow node in {{% variables/apibuilder_prod_name %}} reflects this as an authorization parameter named `Oauth2` in the parameters panel:
+The flow-node in {{% variables/apibuilder_prod_name %}} reflects this as an authorization parameter named `Oauth2` in the parameters panel:

 ![oauth_param](/Images/oauth_param.png)